openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 **On the Desktop or on your Netbook**

-The Plasma Desktop Workspace, which is openSUSEâ€™s default graphical desktop, introduces several new features.
+The Plasma Desktop Workspace, which is openSUSE’s default graphical desktop, introduces several new features.
 First up is a more intuitive and smarter power management
 UI and a new Bluetooth stack which makes it easier to share files or use features of other Bluetooth devices such as headsets and mice .
-Plasma also introduces many improvements to the innovative â€˜Activitiesâ€™ management.
+Plasma also introduces many improvements to the innovative ‘Activities’ management.
 Activities allow users to associate applications with tasks which can be saved, stopped and resumed at any time.

 For those with less screen estate to spend, the Plasma Netbook Workspace offers an experience more optimized for small screens.
 Plasma Netbook shows all your applications full-screen with a automatically hiding panel on the top of the screen offering a way to see all your windows as well as closing the current one, starting new